aimacode/aima-python/README.md

 # Index of Algorithms

 Here is a table of algorithms, the figure, name of the algorithm in the book and in the repository, and the file where they are implemented in the repository.
-This chart was originally made for the third edition of the book; per the edition policy above, the project is converging on the fourth edition (4e modules and numbering).
+This chart was originally made for the third edition of the book; per the edition policy above, the project has converged on the fourth edition (4th-edition content, a single module per topic, all under the `aima/` package).
 Empty implementations are a good place for contributors to look for an issue.
 The [aima-pseudocode](https://github.com/aimacode/aima-pseudocode) project describes all the algorithms from the book.
 An asterisk next to the file name denotes the algorithm is not fully implemented.
 Another great place for contributors to start is by adding tests and writing on the notebooks.
 You can see which algorithms have tests and notebook sections below.
 If the algorithm you want to work on is covered, don't worry!
 You can still add more tests and provide some examples of use in the notebook!

 | **Figure** | **Name (in 3<sup>rd</sup> edition)** | **Name (in repository)** | **File** | **Tests** | **Notebook**
 |:-------|:----------------------------------|:------------------------------|:--------------------------------|:-----|:---------|